NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Rulebooks/Rage of Elements/Austral, The South Wind.md

     desc: "_[[Spells/Control Weather|Control Weather]]_, _[[Spells/Sky Signs|Sky Signs]]_"

   - name: "Collect Thunder"
-    desc: " (electricity,manipulate) **Requirements** The anemos has a hand free\n**Effect** The anemos runs a hand through the winds that swirl around them, the sparks from their fingertips coalescing into a thunderbolt.
+    desc: " (electricity,manipulate) **Requirements** The anemos has a hand free\n* * *\n\n**Effect** The anemos runs a hand through the winds that swirl around them, the sparks from their fingertips coalescing into a thunderbolt.
 The anemos creates a thunderbolt in their open hand.
 If the anemos spends an action to Collect Thunder, a bolt instead strikes their open hand, creating a booming peal that deafens all creatures within 20 feet for 1 round unless they succeed at a DC 40 Fortitude check save; this adds the auditory trait to Collect Thunder.
 Any thunderbolts dissipate after 1 round."

   - name: "Command the Breeze"
     desc: "  When an anemos casts a ritual, they perform all aspects of the ritual themself, commanding their winds to complete all the ritual's components.
 They must fulfill any requirements for the ritual's additional casters and must attempt the checks normally performed by additional casters.
 In addition, anemoi can cast rituals faster than usual.
 If a ritual has a casting time measured in days, they can cast it in an equal number of hours."